 Last year, Apple acquired the popular paid automation app – Workflow.
 And with the launch of iOS 12 this year, they’ve brought it back under a new name – Shortcut.
 But it’s not just the name that has changed, Apple has also added Siri integration and new “Apple look”.
 Meaning, with the new Shortcut app, you can not only create complex macros, but also invoke them with your voice, or anywhere else where Siri Suggestions show up.

-To get started, install the Shortcut (free) app from the App Store.
+To get started, install the Shortcuts (free) app from the App Store.
 By default, it’s not installed after updating to iOS 12 unless you already have the Workflow app.
 Once you open the app, you can either create a Shortcut yourself or import from the publically available Shortcuts in the Gallery section.

 However, the really awesome Shortcuts are not available in the official Shortcuts Gallery.
 But you can always download a copy created by other users.
 Simply tap on the download links in this article (below every shortcut) from your iPhone and then tap “Get Shortcut” to add it.
 So, let’s check out some handy Shortcuts.